nyurik/sqlite-hashes/README.md

 * On `git push`, it will run a few validations, including `cargo fmt`, `cargo clippy`, and `cargo test`.
   Use `git push --no-verify` to skip these checks.

+### MacOS

+To build on MacOS, you need to do `rustup target add aarch64-apple-darwin` and then you can `just cross-build-ext-apple-darwin`

 ## License

 Licensed under either of